-The originating CMS MUST timestamp this message immediately upon receipt of the 200 OK sent in response to the original INVITE message indicating call answer.
+.In the multi-zone scenario, the originating CMS MUST timestamp this Event Message message immediately upon receipt of the 200 OK sent in response to the original INVITE message indicating call answer.

 The terminating CMS MUST timestamp this message immediately upon receipt of the NCS-signaling NTFY message indicating off-hook at the terminating MTA.